-This article provides powerful tips to help consumers find a good negotiator and what to expect in exclusive buyer agents negotiation skills.
+This article provides powerful tips to help consumers find a good negotiator and what to expect in exclusive buyer agents’ negotiation skills.

 Top 4 Negotiation Skills of Exclusive Buyer Agents

-Here are some of the most important skills consumers should look for in an exclusive buyer agent:
+Here are some of the most important skills that consumers should look for in an exclusive buyer agent:

 The essential information that EBAs should know before beginning a home search on behalf of their clients are:

-- The buyer’s time frame
+- A time frame of the buyer

-These checklist will help the buyer agent find the best property that matches the buyer’s needs and capabilities.
+This checklist will help the buyer agent find the best property that matches the buyer’s needs and capabilities.